 - Transportation arrangements from the airport to Ada.
 ECU does not offer transportation service from the airport.
-Instead, we advise students to use the reliable, affordable, and worry free shuttle service available at Will Roger’s World Airport in Oklahoma City.
-We recommend that students not arrive at the Dallas/Fort Worth Airport as the drive time to Ada is about 3 hours long.
+Instead, we advise students to use the reliable, affordable, and worry-free shuttle service available at Will Roger’s World Airport in Oklahoma City.
+We recommend that students do not arrive at the Dallas/Fort Worth Airport as the drive time to Ada is about 3 hours long.

 Ada City Lodging

 New students planning to arrive prior to early housing check-in (check acceptance letter for arrival details) and/or traveling with family must arrange for housing accommodations off campus.
 Temporary accommodations may be found at one of the places listed below.
 The below options are the closest to campus; however more options are available can be found online.